lisaogren/axios-cache-adapter/README.md

 ## Usage

-By default, `axios-cache-adapter` will use `cache-control` and `expires` headers to determine how long response should be kept in cache.
+By default, `axios-cache-adapter` will use `cache-control` and `expires` headers sent from server to determine how long response should be kept in cache.
+Else, you can set a fixed `maxAge` through through the options.

 ### Instantiate adapter on its own